 A very warm welcome to Year 2.
 We hope your child’s year with us will be a happy, positive and rewarding time of learning and achievement.
 Outlined is our Autumn Term curriculum and some important information to make sure life in Year 2 is successful and to build on our strong communication links with parents.
 If you have any suggestions, comments or concerns please send us a message via ClassDojo or make an appointment via the School office.

-Our Year 2 Teaching Assistant is Miss Kell
+Miss Kell – Our Year 2 Teaching Assistant.

 Each half term you will be asked to complete one or two ‘Take Away Tasks’.
 These tasks will be set at the beginning of each new learning focus and will complement the learning that is taking place in the classroom.
 It will be designed to develop specific skills across different areas of the curriculum.
 The children will be encouraged to bring in their completed tasks to share with their peers.
 Specific details for the Autumn term tasks and dates for completion will be sent home in due course.